 Unfortunately, no amount of money can undo the physical and mental trauma of a serious injury.
 However, non-economic damages can compensate victims for intangible losses.
 Examples of non-economic damages include pain and suffering, and loss of consortium.
 Pain and Suffering When quantifying emotional trauma, you need to allocate a specific figure to your pain and suffering.
 This usually involves multiplying economic damages between one and five.
 Loss of Consortium Serious injuries can be dire enough to affect entire families and their relationships with one another.
 For example, paralysis victims may not be able to take part in physical family activities.
 They will not be able to provide the same protection, guidance and companionship as they once did.
 Your spouse may even suffer sexually.
 If this is the case, then you may be eligible for loss of consortium damages.

 - Punitive Damages

 New York does not award punitive damages often.
 Their purpose is not necessarily to compensate victims but rather to punish the at-fault party.
 You may need to take your case to trial in order to win punitive damages.
 Your attorney will have to give the court a good enough reason to punish the defendant for his or her reckless behavior.
 If you have questions about a potential lawsuit, then contact a New York City personal-injury attorney from Jaroslawicz & Jaros, PLLC.
-To schedule a consultation, call us today at [nap_phone id=”LOCAL-REGULAR-NUMBER-1″].
+To schedule a consultation, fill out our online questionnaire.